 zCX Foundation for Red Hat OpenShift Everything you need to get started quickly.
 Get started - Play overview Transcript

 zCX Foundation for Red Hat OpenShift, or zCX for OpenShift, provides the ability to run Red Hat OpenShift on z/OS, using IBM z/OS Container Extensions (zCX).
 With zCX for OpenShift, you can deploy containerized Linux-on-Z applications on z/OS, with zCX, bringing applications and workloads that have an affinity for z/OS closer to z/OS applications and data.
 The containerized Linux-on-Z workloads, and OpenShift cluster nodes, transparently inherit z/OS qualities of service.
-See what zCX Foundation for Red Hat OpenShift can do for your business.
 Learn more about Red Hat OpenShift Related solution z/OS Container Extensions (zCX)

 Run Linux on IBM Z applications as Docker container images on z/OS.